ksiuwr/zosia-site-v2016/README.md

 There are 3 flags that you might want to use with `dev.py run`:

 * `--create-admin` - create super user / admin account with the password of your choice
-* `--create-data` - generate some semi-random data - the implementaion can be found here: `src/conferences/management/commands/create_data.py`
+* `--create-data` - generate some semi-random data - the implementation can be found here: `src/conferences/management/commands/create_data.py`
 * `--no-cache` - build the fresh copy of the container image (ignore docker cache)

 #### I have run it - what is happening?